 - Cooper Mountain Memo, our school newsletter, published bi-weekly via Parent Square

 - Classroom newsletters

 - Parent Teacher Conferences: October and April

 - Report Cards at the end of the semester: February and June

-Staff can be reached by phone or email.
+Staff can best be reached by email.
 Phone calls will not be forwarded to classrooms during the school day; however, messages may be left with the office staff.
-Please let the office know if your phone call is an emergency situation.

 Student Telephone/Cell Phone Usage

 Students are allowed to use school phones only to resolve emergencies or upon teacher request.
 Students may not use the phone to make social arrangements or to check in with family members while at school.
 Students must have staff approval to use school telephones.

 Students are discouraged from bringing cell phones and/or Smart Watches to school as they may become a distraction, may be lost, damaged or stolen.
 We understand that some families choose to provide their children with a cell phone/Smart Watch to facilitate communication after school.
 Our expectation is that while on campus, cell phones/Smart Watches will be kept in backpacks and turned off.
 Cell phones/Smart Watches may be taken from students who have them out or use them at school.
 They will be stored in a secure location until parents pick them up.